BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Oklahoma vs. Alabama in 2025 College Football Playoff

 Use the latest MGM promo code CBSSPORTS to get bonus bets for the College Football Playoff Alabama vs. Oklahoma showdown

-The College Football Playoff kicks off Friday with Oklahoma hosting Alabama, making it the perfect time to claim the latest BetMGM bonus code CBSSPORTS, which offers new users $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses, depending on the state they live in.
+Alabama gets its rematch with Oklahoma on Friday night when the College Football Playoff kicks off with a showdown in Norman.
+Sports fans who want to bet on Friday's games can do so with the latest BetMGM bonus code CBSSPORTS to get $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses, depending on the state they live in.
 Sign up for BetMGM Sportsbook to bet on Friday's games:

 Check out the BetMGM bonus code review page for a full list of terms and conditions for both offers.